MicrosoftDocs/Devices-docs/surface/contact-surface-business-education-support.md

 Review the [Top Support Solutions for Surface devices](/surface/support-solutions-surface).

 Run the [Surface Diagnostic Toolkit for Business](surface-diagnostic-toolkit-business.md) (SDT).
-The SDT enables IT administrators to quickly investigate, troubleshoot, and resolve several hardware, software, and firmware issues with Surface devices.
+The SDT enables IT administrators to quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices.

 If you're still having a problem after reviewing the top solutions and running the toolkit, use the tabs below to select a support option.

 ## [Online support](#tab/online)

 Depending on your company's active product subscription(s) and/or paid Support offers, convenient solutions are available to manage your Surface device support requests individually and in bulk.
-Please follow the link that best fits your company’s profile.
+Please follow the link that best fits your company's profile.

 ### You manage your devices with Intune

-Built into Intune, the Surface Management Portal provides a centralized solution to self-serve, manage and monitor Surface devices at scale.
+Built into Intune, the Surface Management Portal provides a centralized solution to self-serve, manage, and monitor Surface devices at scale.
 [Get support](/surface/surface-management-portal).

 ### You have a Microsoft 365 Subscription

-The Microsoft 365 Hardware Support Portal provides a self-serve, centralized solution to look up current warranty and protection plans, create service requests and track the status of device repairs.
+The Microsoft 365 Hardware Support Portal provides a self-serve, centralized solution to look up current warranty and protection plans, create service requests, and track the status of device repairs.
 [Get support](/surface/self-serve-warranty-service).

 ### You have a Premier or Unified Support contract